peteshand/PrebuiltBinaries/README.md

 - **Note**: These binaries are compatible with Unreal Engine 5.3 projects on both Windows 64-bit and Linux.

 ### 3. `Unreal_Template_Project`
-- A template Immersive Stream XR project that includes the `PrebuiltBinaries` plugin with full source code.
+- A template Unreal Engine project that includes the `PrebuiltBinaries` plugin with full source code.
-- Includes the standard **Immersive Stream XR template content** and a new **default map**.
-- The default map contains an actor that reads and displays an `FString` from a function within the `BinaryShareObject.cpp` class.
+- The project contains a default map with an actor that reads and displays an `FString` from a function within the `BinaryShareObject.cpp` class.
 - The `Source` directory has been included with the necessary barebones Unreal Engine source files.
-- The `XR_Template.uproject` has been configured to include the `BinaryTest` module, enabling the generation of a solution file (`.sln`) so that the plugin can be built within the Unreal Editor.
+- The project file (`XR_Template.uproject`) has been configured to include the `BinaryTest` module, enabling the generation of a solution file (`.sln`) so that the plugin can be built within the Unreal Editor.

 ### 4. `Unreal_Template_Project_CompiledPlugin`
-- A template Immersive Stream XR project that includes the `PrebuiltBinariesCompiled` plugin, which contains only the precompiled binaries.
+- A template Unreal Engine project that includes the `PrebuiltBinariesCompiled` plugin, which contains only the precompiled binaries.
-- Includes the standard **Immersive Stream XR template content** and a new **default map**.
-- The default map contains an actor that reads and displays an `FString` from a function within the `BinaryShareObject.cpp` class.
+- The project contains a default map with an actor that reads and displays an `FString` from a function within the `BinaryShareObject.cpp` class.
-- The `.cpp` source code is not included in this version, allowing you to test how the precompiled plugin integrates with an ISXR project.
+- The `.cpp` source code is not included in this version, allowing you to test how the precompiled plugin integrates with an Unreal Engine project.

 ## How to Use